-With urbanization enveloping India, the growth of the commercial real estate projects is bound to be dogged by higher energy demands, sooner than later.
+With urbanization enveloping India, the growth of commercial real estate projects is bound to be dogged by higher energy demands, sooner than later.

-Given the fact that buildings avail about 40% of the energy consumption reported worldwide, commercial real estate projects developers have now shifted the focus to developing and designing real estate that incorporates energy-efficient features that reduce power consumption.
+Given the fact that buildings avail about 40% of the energy consumption reported worldwide, commercial real estate project developers have now shifted the focus to developing and designing real estate that incorporates energy-efficient features that reduce power consumption.

 Energy-efficient real estate property does not come at a cheap price.
 It requires higher capital investment initially and that is why most companies avoid it.

-However, in the long run, there are tremendous benefits in terms of operational costs, energy saving and environment.
+However, in the long run, there are tremendous benefits in terms of operational costs, energy-saving, and environmental.
 The Energy and Resources Institute (TERI) has reported that the cost of erecting a ‘green –building’ can be recovered within 2-3 years.

-Generally buildings rely on multiple systems for lighting, heating and other functions that consume huge amounts of electricity whereas green buildings smartly interlink these services to reduce operational costs and energy consumption.
+Generally, buildings rely on multiple systems for lighting, heating, and other functions that consume huge amounts of electricity whereas green buildings smartly interlink these services to reduce operational costs and energy consumption.

-Energy is conserved with the help of simple design plans that optimize use of natural lighting.
-This includes strategically placed sunshades, size and location of doors and windows, etc.
+- Energy is conserved with the help of simple design plans that optimize the use of natural lighting.
+This includes strategically placed sunshades, the size, and location of doors and windows, etc.

 The architecture of the building may also be planned in such a way that it is not directly under the influence of the Sun during summers, and even traps heat in winter!

 This principle is followed in its surface area to volume ratio.
 The lesser the value of the ratio, the lesser the heat conduction.

-Even as of now, majority of the real estate property coming up are not green buildings, and only about 1% of India’s current real estate footprint, can be labelled as Eco-friendly.
+Even as of now, the majority of the real estate property coming up are not green buildings, and only about 1% of India’s current real estate footprint, can be labeled as Eco-friendly.

-The additional attribute of having to invest capital in constructing a building as per energy conservation norms does not provide real estate developers the incentive to contribute to the large-scale adoption of energy-efficiency in the construction industry.
+The additional attribute of having to invest capital in constructing a building as per energy conservation norms does not provide real estate developers the incentive to contribute to the large-scale adoption of energy efficiency in the construction industry.